 (It is likely that my phone went missing from the holster around this time.)

 Later, I wondered what time it was and reached for my phone.
 I looked in the holster, all around the bar and on the floor.
 Nada.
 It was nowhere to be seen.
 I was crushed, but we really all looked everywhere.
-When we got ready to leave, we gave Barry, an owner, one of my cards with an accessible number on it.
+When we got ready to leave, we gave B, an owner, one of my cards with an accessible number on it.
 I told him, “It’s here somewhere.
 I texted it from and haven’t left the bar since.”

 The next day, we got a message that they found it, but never found the battery.
 We guess that when it fell, it broke into a number of pieces and the battery was never recovered.
 The screen was black and murky like the Oliean from X-files.
-E filed on the phone insurance (yes, Beth, you aren’t the only one who needs that stupid thing!) and the phone was due to be here by Monday.
+E filed on the phone insurance (yes, B, you aren’t the only one who needs that stupid thing!) and the phone was due to be here by Monday.
 Three.
 Whole.
 Days.
 Later.

 Finally Monday came and so did my phone.
 I put the new battery in the old phone and, despite its horrid appearance, did a successful sync.
 Then, I put the battery in the new phone and sync’d again.
 Another battery trade allowed me to erase all my personal data from the dead Treo.